 286 Marlborough was designed by Ware and Van Brunt, architects, and built in 1872 for builder and contractor George Martin Gibson, for speculative sale, one of five contiguous houses (284-286-288-290-292 Marlborough) designed as a symmetrical composition: 284 and 292 Marlborough are mirror images of each other, each with a turreted bay; they flank 286-288-290 Marlborough, which have stepped (curvilinear) Dutch-style gables.
-At about the same time, Ware and Van Brunt also designed three additional houses for George Gibson, 282 Marlborough and 7-9 Fairfield.
-George Gibson and his wife, Frances Rebecca (Esten) Gibson, lived in the Longwood district of Brookline and then in Medford.
+At the same time, Ware and Van Brunt also designed three additional houses for George Gibson, 282 Marlborough and 7-9 Fairfield.
+George Gibson received a permit in early June of 1872 to build all eight houses (reported in the Boston Herald on June 8, 1872).

 On October 1, 1872, 286 Marlborough was purchased from George Gibson by George N. Macy, a banker.
 He and his wife, Mary (Hayden) Macy, lived at 100 Charles.

 On April 1, 1874, 286 Marlborough was acquired from George Macy by tobacco and merchandise broker William C. Waters.
 He and his wife, Susan L. (Whittredge) Waters, made it their home.
 They previously had lived at 345 Marlborough.

 They continued to live at 286 Marlborough during the 1879-1880 winter season, after which they moved to Salem.

 The house was not listed in the 1881 and 1882 Blue Books.

 On November 11, 1881, 286 Marlborough was purchased from William Waters by Charles Card Smith.
 He and his wife, Georgiana (Whittemore) Smith, made it their home.
 They previously had lived at 18 Rutland Square.